 Barriers are obviously unhealthy both to us, others, and our walk in Christ.

-Boundaries on the other hand support a healthy alternative that defines our stand with all around us, in any setting, who we are and what we are committed to maintain our relationship with God and be the person we are set apart, and set out, to be for Him, and our self-worth, which is in Him.
+By setting boundaries, we define our stand with everyone around us in any setting.
+This shows who we are and our commitment to maintaining our relationship with God.
+It helps us become the person we are set apart and set out to be for Him, and it contributes to our self-worth, which is rooted in Him.

 History has proven mankind has always had dividing lines.
-Some are created geographically and by other natural means, while others are invisible and unwritten.
-We tend to separate from each other by economics, race, politics, religion, education, and language, to name a few.
+Other natural means create geographically some and, while others are invisible and unwritten.
+A few of the factors that contribute to our separation from each other include economics, race, politics, religion, education, and language.
 We place a focus more on what divides us than unites us.
-We are taught at an early age how to disconnect from one another into neat and tidy categories taught to us by the many factors of our upbringing.
+Our upbringing teaches us from a young age to disconnect from one another and neatly categorize ourselves, influenced by various factors.

-In the Bible we find the Pharisees and teachers of the Law proving this all too well with their displays of issues with Jesus from the moment He stepped foot inside their territory.
+In the Bible, we find the Pharisees and teachers of the Law proving this all too well with their displays of issues with Jesus from the moment He stepped foot inside their territory.
 Why?
 Because He crossed their boundaries and blew past their barriers.
 He would interact with anyone—Jewish or Gentile, male or female, good or bad, rich or poor, religious or heathen.
-That was very offensive to them based on the dividing lines they were taught they were right, indeed called to construct.
+They found it very offensive because their teachings encouraged them to create dividing lines and they believed they were right.

 A good verse to show this is Matthew 9:10-13